edouardproust/42_born2beroot/evaluation.md

 - Verify password policy rules:
   - Create a new user: `sudo adduser <test>`
   - Assign it a password respecting subject rules: `Test creating passwords in order and check erro messages: 'test', 'test1', 'test1A', 'test1Abcde', 'tes1Abcdef', 'HelloBcn123'`
 - Explain how rules as been applied:
     ```
     $ sudo visudo -f /etc/sudoers.d/<config_global>
     $ sudo nano /etc/login.defs
     $ sudo chage -M <30> <root|eproust>
     $ sudo chage -m <2> <root|eproust>
     ```
-  - Create a group named "evaluating" & assign the new user to it & check:\
+- Create a group named "evaluating" & assign the new user to it & check:
     ```
     $ sudo addgroup evaluating
     $ sudo adduser <test> evaluating
     $ getent group evaluating
     $ sudo chage -l <test>
     ```
-  - Explain the advantages of this password policy: **TODO**
+- Explain the advantages of this password policy: `It improves system security: i forces to change password regularly in case of password leak, and when we update the password (including root user), we are forced to use a strong password (to prevent bruteforce attacks).`

 ## Hostname and partitions

 - Check hostname format: `hostname`
-- Modify hostname to the evaluator login & restart the machine & check:\
+- Modify hostname to the evaluator login & restart the machine & check:
   ```
   $ sudo nano /etc/hostname # And update login
   $ sudo nano /etc/hosts # And update login